 Here's what causes airplane turbulence — and how to stay safe on a rough flight

-A few incidents this past year have highlighted one kind of unpleasant experience some end up having on airplanes: turbulence.
+Several recent incidents have highlighted an unpleasant experience some end up having on airplanes: turbulence.
 And these kinds of incidents might be getting more common, a union representing flight attendants is warning — thanks to climate change.

-Multiple people were hospitalized this week after a Lufthansa flight routing from Austin, Texas, to Frankfurt, Germany, was forced to make an emergency landing at Dulles International Airport in Virginia due to turbulence.
+Multiple people were hospitalized in early March after a Lufthansa flight routing from Austin, Texas, to Frankfurt, Germany, was forced to make an emergency landing at Dulles International Airport in Virginia due to turbulence.

 The flight, which carried 172 passengers and 12 crew members, according to Lufthansa, was diverted and eventually landed at Dulles around 9 p.m.
 EST on Wednesday night.
 The decision came as the plane experienced "severe turbulence" while flying over Tennessee, the Federal Aviation Administration said in a statement to CBS News.
 Seven people were transported to local hospitals, Dulles airport said.
 The FAA is investigating.

-A similar incident occurred on Thursday, when around 20 passengers and crew members on board a Condor flight from Frankfurt to Mauritius were injured because of turbulence, the German news agency DPA reported.
+A similar incident occurred just one day later, when around 20 passengers and crew members on board a Condor flight from Frankfurt to Mauritius were injured because of turbulence, the German news agency DPA reported.
 The plane hit a patch of turbulence about two hours before landing, an airline spokesperson said, according to DPA.
 The extent of their injuries was not immediately clear, but the plane, carrying 272 passengers and 13 crew members, eventually landed safely near Port Louis, the capital city of Mauritius, the news agency reported.

+Then, on March 3, one person was killed when a Bombardier CL30 jet headed from Dillant-Hopkins Airport in New Hampshire to Leesburg Executive Airport in Virginia encountered severe turbulence and was forced to divert to Bradley International Airport in Windsor Locks, Connecticut.

 Additional reports of passenger and crew injuries caused by airplane turbulence raised concerns on several occasions last year.
 In December, 36 people were hurt — 20 of them were hospitalized, with 11 suffering serious injuries — when a Hawaiian Airlines flight from Phoenix to Honolulu experienced "severe turbulence," officials said.